2021 — Present • Delray Beach, FL

 From here, I worked with some of the frontend team to build out a series of Node-based analytics utilities and wired them into our website, trial request flow, backend and more.
 We chose Node over client-side JS and built our own ID provider to create a cookie-less system that respected user privacy and wasn't subject to adblockers so they could be a reliable source of truth.
 I'll probably write an article on this later.

 We wired all these up to Segment and sent the events and personas out to our new tools, which included things like Google Analytics and HubSpot on the Marketing side, Amplitude on the Product side, Sentry on the Engineering side (to hydrate user info in automated exception capturing) and Zapier to handle some other bits and pieces.
-To capture and report events from Stripe, I created a little webhook handler API called Nexus.
+I also wrote software that seamlessly bridges the gap between our billing, CRM and middleware systems.

 Next up is the overall brand itself.
 We performed an initial brand refresh for Corellium back at Jellypepper, where we focused on the idea of the "magic" behind our product.
 Since then, the team continues to grow at a rapid pace, we're taking on new segments and broadening our horizons.
 All this change provided reason to stop and reflect on our current brand and the message it was conveying to our customers and to ourselves.

-Now that I'm settling in to my Product role, I'm working on all sorts of fun stuff — formalizing releases, driving initiatives, triaging and decomping new feature requests against strategic driver alignment, encouraging a seamless product to engineering workflow, assisting with partnership discussions, hiring product managers (come see!), assisting with board reports and much more.
+Now that I'm settling in to my Product role, I'm working on all sorts of fun stuff — creating the product roadmap, driving initiatives, triaging and decomping new feature requests against strategic driver alignment, encouraging a seamless product to engineering workflow, assisting with partnership discussions and board reports, and much more.

 One of my first focuses was a new ProductBoard setup where we could track and triage incoming user and internal feedback; and score and prioritize potential new features.
 The internal feedback part specifically was interesting — I'm a big believer that people should be allowed to work in their own tools.
 There's no one tool to rule them all and it can be disruptive to make them use yours.
 So, I built a set of automations for apps we use like Pipedrive, HubSpot and Intercom so they can all seamlessly send user feedback directly from conversions, contacts, leads and deals into ProductBoard without leaving the app.

-I've also tried to empower our Customer Support team where I could — migrating us from Zendesk to Intercom, setting up the new Knowledge Base and Messenger and improving user identification within our products.
+So far, we've managed to ship some brilliant new product enhancements, such as the Support Center, Hypertrace, Webplayer, our CLI, the VS Code Extension I built with @HawaiiFive0Day and more.
+I've also tried to empower our Customer Support team where I could — migrating us from Zendesk to Intercom, installing our Messenger and improving user identification within our products.

 Over the coming months, I'll be working to create a larger Product team, establishing a creative and product vision for the future based on a combination of data and insight; and, through a stronger, more coherent brand and product, create a tighter relationship with our users, partners and investors.
 Stay tuned for more!